 What is an Unqualified Opinion of auditors?

-Unqualified opinion is an opinion concluded by an auditor appointed by the company, where he has made substantial procedures to check that the policies and procedures in place and collected optimum evidence to justify his findings after maintaining audit file and analyzing that the financial statements of an organization, do not include any material discrepancies or misstatements and the same are true and correct to the best of his knowledge.
+An unqualified opinion is an opinion concluded by an auditor appointed by the company, where he has made substantial procedures to check that the policies and procedures are in place and collected optimum evidence to justify his findings after maintaining the audit file and analyzing the financial statements of an organization do not include any material discrepancies or misstatements and the same are true and correct to the best of his knowledge.

 Example of Unqualified Opinion of Auditor

-There is a company A ltd, which is manufacturing and selling the different products in the market.
-The shares of the company are listed in the stock exchange for the trading of the general public.
-The company appoints M/s B and Co. for the purpose of conducting the audit of the previous financial year’s financial statements of the company and the different controls and practices followed in the company.
-Auditor M/s B and Co conducts the audit of the company for the previous financial year.
-After conducting the audit concludes that no material discrepancies or misstatements or errors are found in the financial statements or the working of the Company A Ltd.
+There is a company A ltd, manufacturing and selling the different products in the market.
+The company's shares are listed on the stock exchange for the trading of the general public.
+The company appoints M/s B and Co. to audit the company's previous financial year's financial statements and the different controls and practices followed in the company.
+Auditor M/s B and Co conduct the company's audit for the previous financial year.
+After conducting the audit concludes that no material discrepancies, misstatements, or errors are found in the financial statements or the working of Company A Ltd.

-So the auditor gives his unqualified report providing his unqualified opinion about the previous financial year’s financial statements of the company.
-And the different controls and practices followed in the company mentioning that in their opinion, financial statements of the company present the true and fair view of the financial position of A ltd.
+So the auditor gives his complete report providing his unqualified opinion about the company's previous financial year's financial statements.
+And the different controls and practices followed in the company mention that, in their opinion, the company's financial statements present the true and fair view of the financial position of A ltd.

-This unqualified opinion enhances overall goodwill of the company, which enables it to maintain a clean and positive image in the eyes of its current as well as prospective customers, shareholders, creditors and lenders, investors, and potential investors and to the government.
+This unqualified opinion enhances the overall goodwill of the company, which enables it to maintain a clean and positive image in the eyes of its current and prospective customers, shareholders, creditors and lenders, investors, potential investors, and the government.

 If you want to learn more about Auditing, you may consider taking courses offered by Coursera –